 Once the inspection is complete and the home buyer has a good understanding of the inspection report, the agent helps the buyer determine the significance of the inspector's findings and prepares a list of any necessary repairs.
 If the inspection report uncovers standard issues, we may advise that our client ask the seller to repair the items before closing.
 If more significant issues are uncovered, the buyer can either back out of the contract, ask for repairs to be made, or ask the agent to help them renegotiate the contract to reflect the home's deficiencies.
 Having a home inspection provides peace of mind to the buyer and helps uncover problems with the home that could result in costly repairs for the new owner.

-REILLY, REALTORS® strongly encourages purchasers of newly constructed homes to get a licensed, objective professional to perform an inspection before purchase.
+We strongly encourage purchasers of newly constructed homes to get a licensed, objective professional to perform an inspection before purchase.
 Although the home's structure and materials may be brand new, the practice of builders using their own biased inspectors is not.